sww1235/Personal_Website/wiki/build-script-notes-main-ws.md

 This is the build script for my main workstation PC.

+## TODO

+- 	Change to rEFInd for boot manager

 ## Build Script {#build-script}

 ### Initial Configuration {#initial-config}

-1. Download the void-live-\_x86-64 .iso of void linux from reputable sources, currently [here](https://alpha.de.repo.voidlinux.org/live/current/)
+1. Download the `void-live-x86_64.iso` of void linux from reputable sources, currently [here](https://alpha.de.repo.voidlinux.org/live/current/)